Labs64/PluginPass/README.txt

 == Description ==

-With [Labs64 NetLicensing](https://netlicensing.io "Software License Management"), it’s incredibly easy to enable license management for any software product, whether you’re selling a WordPress plugin, theme, desktop app, or even SaaS and IoT products.

-PluginPass is a WordPress license manager that makes it easy to monetize your WordPress plugins and themes.
+PluginPass is a WordPress License Manager that makes it easy to control the use and monetize your WordPress plugins and themes.

-The Plugin is designed to be easy-to-use, which you easily define as a dependency to your plugin or theme, so this takes care of the plugin's & theme's features activation and validation.
+The Plugin is designed to be easy-to-use, which you easily define as a dependency to your plugin or theme, so this takes care of the plugin’s & theme’s features activation and validation.

 = Features =